mkg1/tab_rails2/README.md

 What is the best approach to storing environment variables (like a Weather Underground Key)?
 Why?

-=> These should be stored locally, in the bash profile for example, so that they can be referenced anywhere, but also to protect sensitive info like keys and pws.
+=> These should be stored locally, in the bash profile for example, so that they can be referenced anywhere, but also to protect sensitive info like keys and pws. -> (string interpolation + ENV[])

 Do you ever run migrations on the test database?
 => I don't think you need to bc the fixtures are always readily available for testing so no migration is needed, since you're not really ever changing a database.
+Answer: Your db migrates up and down behind the scenes when you run tests, so sort of...